EAGrahamJr/kobots/parts/Movements.md

 ### Special

 - _ExecutionMovement_ is a "pseudo actuator and movement" that does **not** require a physical component, only executes the given code block as the _stop check_.

+## Sequence Executor

+The [SequenceExecutor](src/main/kotlin/crackers/kobots/parts/SequenceExecutor.kt) provides one means of executing sequences and actions.
+It is primarily intended to be used with the [Event Bus](EventBus.md).

+This class provides a means to execute sequences in a _background thread_.
+The actions are executed sequentially, invoking the _stopCheck_ functions prior to moving each component, as well as providing a mans of signalling an _immediate_ stop.
+The actions are executed in a way to provide pauses between invocations: this allows the physical systems to move incrementally, reducing stress (this speed can obviously be modified).
+The actual spped a step can execute will be limited by the hardware I/O.

+Implementations of this class **MUST** handle any device or I/O contention -- this class does not provide any "locking" of devices.

 ## DSL By Example